waterbug/pangalactic.node/pangalactic/node/docs/cattens_reference.md

     status indicator*) if the current project is a collaborative project -- if it is a local project, the status label will say "**[local]**".

-Once the initial sync is completed, the **Pangalaxian** client will listen for events on the message bus, such as additions or modifications of objects, and will update itself accordingly in real-time.
+Once the initial sync is completed, the **CATTENS** client will listen for events on the message bus, such as additions or modifications of objects, and will update itself accordingly in real-time.